 The militant medic isn't unique to video games, either; healers often find it necessary to pick up some combat ability and kick a few asses every now and then if they don't want to be stuck in the background.
 After all, in an action series the Hippocratic Oath is a rather overrated thing, and the Geneva Convention is simply quaint and obsolete.

 The Combat Medic may also overlap with a Bare-Fisted Monk, or a monk wielding a Power Fist.
 Some games do in fact give the monk limited healing capabilities, or a few self-heals.
 This is linked to Shaolin Monks knowing Martial arts and the term "monk" often being synonymous with a religious figure.
-And since religious figures almost always are Healers, this explains why it is often used.
+Since religious figures almost always are Healers, this explains why it is often used.

 Compare The Paladin.
 The Magic Knight is a close similar, though defense-oriented Magic Knights tend to be focused on fighting first and healing second.
 Contrast The Red Mage, a mage who knows healing and attack magic.
 Another RPG fantasy class that greatly resembles this is the cleric who is usually a religious warrior healer.
 The laws of balance must also state that a pure healer would have to outclass them in healing and that a Combat Medic Paladin or a monk that can heal has to sacrifice some common healing traits to be able to take a few hits.
 But this only really applies when you have a group-oriented game, especially an MMORPG because why would you roll a squishy-healer when you can roll a Combat Medic that can take a few hits and heal just as good either way?
 In a solo game, it's not uncommon for a Game Breaker to be just like that.